piniazik/piniazik/README.md

 - 👀 I'am interested in joint development, practice and communication in English.
 - 🌱 I’m currently learning BSU.
 - 💞️ I’m looking to collaborate on frontend developer.
-- 📫 How to reach me write me a personal.
+- 📫 How to reach me ?
+Write me a personal, please.
+-